Samuel Gratacap

 Nominee - Prix Elysée 2025

 Samuel Gratacap (FR, 1982) is a French photographer whose work spans documentary photography and photojournalism.
 He is interested in the phenomena of migration and places of transit generated by contemporary conflicts.
-His projects are the result of long periods of immersion, taking the time needed to understand the complexity of situations and to restore what, beyond numbers, flows, maps and geopolitical data, constitutes the heart of the matter: trajectories and personal experiences.
+His projects are the result of long periods of immersion, taking the time needed to understand the complexity of situations and to restore that which, beyond numbers, flows, maps and geopolitical data, constitutes the heart of the matter: trajectories and personal experience.

-Samuel Gratacap graduated from Marseille’s School of Fine Arts; his work has been exhibited at Le Bal and the Arab World Institute in Paris, Les Rencontres d’Arles, MUDAM Luxembourg and at the FOAM Museum in Amsterdam among others.
-Between 2017 and 2019, he led the Bilateral project between France and Italy, the book of which was published by Poursuite Editions in 2023.
+Samuel Gratacap graduated from Marseille’s School of Fine Arts; his work has been exhibited at Le Bal and the Arab World Institute in Paris, the Rencontres d’Arles, MUDAM Luxembourg and at the FOAM Museum in Amsterdam among others.
+Between 2017 and 2019, he led the Bilateral project between France and Italy, a book about which was published by Poursuite Editions in 2023.
 He is a regular collaborator as a photographer for Le Monde, notably in Libya and Ukraine.

 Project